-The final required clean-up, restoration (or mitigation) and on-going monitoring will be conducted as needed, and where appropriate in consultation with, and satisfaction of, the CIRNAC Inspector and the KIA.
-Consultation may include a follow-up with the CIRNAC Inspector and the KIA to review the final cleanup, restoration/mitigation, and continuing/on-going monitoring for areas that will not be further amended at project closure.
+The final required clean-up, remediation (or mitigation) and on-going monitoring will be conducted as needed, and where appropriate in consultation with, and to the satisfaction of, the CIRNAC Inspector and the KitIA.
+Consultation may include a follow-up with the CIRNAC Inspector and the KitIA to review the final cleanup, restoration/mitigation, and continuing/on-going monitoring for areas that will not be further amended at project closure.
 Continued monitoring may be required for spills where the collection of all the spilled material may not be completed and is suspected to have migrated further downstream causing an impact.
 For example, a spill in a water body or an undetected spill occurring over several days.
 Site specific studies may be required to determine the appropriate final clean-up criteria.
-For saline water spills, treatment guidelines from the Alaska Department of Environmental Conservation (ADEC) will be consulted.
+For saline water spills, treatment guidelines from the ADEC will be consulted.

-If required, continuing and progressive sample collection/analysis will be conducted and reported upon until the completion of all prescribed remedial activities.
+If required, reporting on continuing and progressive sample collection/analysis will occur until completion of all prescribed remedial activities.